GudokVlad-Pilot/PlantPhotoApp/README.md

 - The data is located in temporary storage (reset when the app restarts).
 - "Plant properties" is used for added data.

+### App navigation structure

+- List: View for browsing and adding plants.
+- - Plant Collection: The initial view with the list of plants.
+- - Add New Plant: The view for adding plants.
+- - Plant Details: The view for plant details and editing (consists of two modes).
+- Settings (empty): A simple navigable view with placeholder content.
+- Profile (empty): A simple navigable view with placeholder content.

 ### Design

 The app consist of Bottom navigation bar, Views and Top navigation header in the List View.

+The icons for web and mobile versions were desined and added to the app (icon background color: #A3AB82).
+The same picture was used for the image placeholders.

 The design is implemented with light and dark themes (automatically detecting the device theme of a user).